jhlywa/chess.js/README.md

 The _flags_ field in verbose mode may contain one or more of the following values:

 - 'b' - a pawn push of two squares
-- 'e' - a en passant capture
+- 'e' - an en passant capture
 - 'c' - a standard capture
 - 'p' - a promotion
 - 'k' - kingside castling